flonel/UbuntuDash/README.md

 </div>

 ## About
-This is my first ever Python project published to GitHub.
+- This is my first ever Python project published to GitHub.
 It's mainly a proof of concept having learnt lots of different skills.

-UbuntuDash has an (albeit basic) custom module for fetching CPU% and Mem% data via Bash commands.
+- UbuntuDash has an (albeit basic) custom module for fetching CPU% and Mem% data via Bash commands.

+- The chart logs every 5 seconds for a total of 5 minutes of history (similar to Windows 10's task manager).

 ![Ver 1 0 0](https://github.com/flonel/UbuntuDash/assets/135614626/af7aeeeb-ea22-42a9-a45a-f36233c4469a)

 ## Dependencies:

+- UbuntuDash was developed for Ubuntu Server 20.04 LTS (but hopefully will run on any Linux distro).

 [**Flask:**](https://flask.palletsprojects.com/en/3.0.x/)

 ```